muhammad-deve/GoPort/README.md

 Whether you're testing webhooks, sharing a demo, or exposing an API, GoPort gives your localhost a public URL in seconds — without port forwarding, firewall changes, or a public IP.

-## Features

-* Instant public HTTPS URLs for local applications
-* Custom subdomains with `--custom`
-* Generate new URLs with `--reset`
-* Built-in dashboard for monitoring requests and tunnel status
-* Real-time HTTP request and response inspection
-* Works behind NAT and firewalls without port forwarding
-* Efficient TCP multiplexing powered by yamux
-* Self-hosted and fully open source

 ## How it works

 1. **Authenticate the CLI**